ajeyln/python_learn_forever/readme.md

 1. **os** - The OS module in Python provides functions for interacting with the operating system.
 OS comes under Python’s standard utility modules.
 This module provides a portable way of using operating system dependent functionality. <br />
 2. **sys** - The python sys module provides functions and variables which are used to manipulate paths of the Python Runtime Environment. <br />
-3. **csv** -  The csv library contains objects and other code to read, write, and process data from and to CSV files.
+3. **csv (Comma Seperated Value)** -  The csv library contains objects and other code to read, write, and process data from and to CSV formatted files.

 ## To-Dos
 1. functools (module) <br />